cpeterson1105/boston_group/README.md

 ###Obstacles Page
 [Obstacles to Electric Vehicle Ownership]
 +Paragraph 1
-* I got all the state data from this website(https://evadoption.com/ev-charging-stations-statistics/charging-stations-by-state/)
+* We got all the state data from this website(https://evadoption.com/ev-charging-stations-statistics/charging-stations-by-state/)
 * I computed the Boston data as: (Our projection of EVs in 2019) / (hand-counted EV charging ports from Plugshare)

 + Paragraph 2
-* I got all the state data from this website(https://evadoption.com/ev-charging-stations-statistics/charging-stations-by-state/)
+* We got all the state data from this website(https://evadoption.com/ev-charging-stations-statistics/charging-stations-by-state/)
-* I computed the Boston data as: (Our projection of EVs in 2019) / (hand-counted EV charging ports from Plugshare)
+* We computed the Boston data as: (Our projection of EVs in 2019) / (hand-counted EV charging ports from Plugshare)

 + Paragraph 3
-* I got this information from the Recharge Boston website(https://www.boston.gov/departments/transportation/recharge-boston-electric-vehicle-resources)
+* We got this information from the Recharge Boston website(https://www.boston.gov/departments/transportation/recharge-boston-electric-vehicle-resources)

 [The Ratio of Electric Vehicles to Electric Vehicle Chargers]
 + https://theicct.org/publications/charging-gap-US